 NOVA is a food classification system developed by Carlos Monteiro and first published in 2009.
-NOVA divides food products and food ingredients into in four groups – Minimally Processed, Culinary Processed, Processed, Ultra-Processed.
-The groupings reflect the degree and purpose of processing.
+NOVA divides food products and food ingredients into in 4 groups – Minimally Processed, Culinary Processed, Processed, Ultra-Processed.
+The groupings reflect the nature, degree, and purpose of processing.

 For some background information on NOVA, check out this Dialogue I developed for the Digital Edition of the IFT Magazine “Are NOVA’s Critics Missing an Important Point”.